nick-otter/nick-otter.github.io/_posts/2023-02-17-AWS Data Pipeline Components.md

 # Lake Formation on AWS

-1. User personas: As first step, the DMO team identified three user personas for the Audit Surveillance system on AWS.
+1. **User personas**: As first step, the DMO team identified three user personas for the Audit Surveillance system on AWS.
 - **Data service compliance users** who would like to consume audit surveillance data from the data lake into their respective applications through an enterprise data service.
 - **Business users** who would like to create business intelligence dashboards using a BI tool to audit data for compliance needs.
 - **Compliance IT users** who would like to perform ad-hoc queries on the data lake to perform analytics using an interactive query tool.